FitzwilliamMuseum/egyptiancoffins/_portraits/mummy-portrait-of-didyme.md

 ---
 category: mummy-portraits
-title: 'Mummy portrait of Didyma'
+title: 'Mummy portrait of Didyme'
-permalink: /mummy-portraits/portrait-didyma/
+permalink: /mummy-portraits/portrait-didyme/
 image: /images/mummy-portraits/Didymafinal.jpg
 order: 7
 layout: coffins
 images:
   -
     image: Didyma.jpeg
-    caption: "Mummy portrait of a young girl named Didyma.
+    caption: "Mummy portrait of a young child named Didyme.
 Fitzwilliam Museum: E.5.1981."
 ---

 **Object number:** E.5.1981

-**Description:** Painted wooden mummy portrait of a young girl named Didyma, probably from Antinopolis, Egypt.
+**Description:** Painted wooden mummy portrait of a young child (probably a girl) named Didyme, probably from Antinopolis, Egypt.
 Text in Greek reads “Didyme, 7 years old”; “ΔΙΔΥΜΗ ΕΤΩΝ Z” (Z is the 6th letter of the Greek alphabet and here denotes that Didyme is in the 7th year).

 The portrait of Didyme was a bequest to the Fitzwilliam Museum in 1981 (Phyllis M. Cook, 1981).
 Unlike the other portraits in the Museum collection, the specific provenance is therefore unknown.
 A letter in the Fitzwilliam files indicates that Professor A. F. Shore suggested that Didyme is an Antinoopolis portrait dating to the later 2nd century AD.
 K. Parlasca, a leading scholar in the field, agreed this provenance in correspondence.
 The thickness of the panel as well as the characteristic way in which it has been trimmed with shoulders is indicative of an Antinoopolis provenance (See also Corcoran 1995).